josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example avoid header="app/banner/banner-external.component.spec.ts (setup that fails)" path="testing/src/app/banner/banner-external.component.spec.ts" region="setup-may-fail"></code-example>

-Recall that the application hasn't been compiled.
+Recall that the application has not been compiled.
 So when you call `createComponent()`, the `TestBed` compiles implicitly.

-That's not a problem when the source code is in memory.
+That is not a problem when the source code is in memory.
 But the `BannerComponent` requires external files that the compiler must read from the file system, an inherently *asynchronous* operation.

 If the `TestBed` were allowed to continue, the tests would run and fail mysteriously before the compiler could finished.